sageserpent-open/NTestCaseBuilder/README.markdown

     public class EncodedFormatStage1
     {
-        ///<summary>
+        /// <summary>
         ///     Constructs an encoding of a string.
-        ///</summary>
+        /// </summary>
-        ///<param name="stringToBeEncoded">Non-null string to encode: may be an empty string.</param>
+        /// <param name="stringToBeEncoded">Non-null string to encode: may be an empty string.</param>
-        public EncodedFormat(String stringToBeEncoded)
+        public EncodedFormatStage1(String stringToBeEncoded)
+        {
+            throw new NotImplementedException();
+        }

+        /// <summary>
+        ///     Creates a new decoder.
+        /// </summary>
+        /// <returns>A freshly-created decoder set to start progressive decoding at the first character.</returns>
+        public ProgressiveDecoder CreateNewDecoder()
         {
             throw new NotImplementedException();
         }